Wolfner :: Recommended Readings :: Bibliographies of Missouri Books :: Youth Missouri Books

 Clicking on a link below will take you to a listing of books on that topic.

-For grades 3-6
+For Grades 3-6

 Bringing the Boy Home by N. A. Nelson

 As two Takunami youths approach their thirteenth birthdays, Luka reaches the culmination of his mother's training for the tribe's manhood test while Tirio, raised in Miami, Florida, by his adoptive mother, feels called to begin preparations to prove himself during his upcoming visit to the Amazon rain forest where he was born.
 Mark Twain Award nominee, 2010-2011.
 For grades 3-6.
-2009.
+2015.

-The Can Man by Laura Williams
+The Can Man by Laura E. Williams

 Hoofbeats: Margaret and Flynn, 1875 by Kathleen Duey